scottrigby/basekamp-next/README.md

 ## To-do

-- [ ] Add Netlify redirects:
-    - [ ] Run a web crawler to build a link list and check if we need other redirects
-- [ ] Look on server for other files (sites/default/files) and make sure we have them stored somewhere in case they're needed.
-Evaluate whether we add to git, host somewhere else, or just keep as backup somewhere without serving them online for the time being
 - [ ] Fix project/event grid style on mobile (should be 2 wide in portrait)
 - [ ] Style project/event detail page images to be carousel across the top in small widths, rather than below the text